Threat Intervention

 • Employee Assistance Office

-The Threat Team receives guidance and oversight from the Campus Threat and Disruption Oversight Group.
+The team receives guidance and oversight from the Campus Threat and Disruption Oversight Group.

 It’s our belief that the best way to learn of and mitigate a threat is through extensive communication between members of the campus community.